Research Interests of KIPAC Senior Members

 Aaron Roodman : Observational Cosmology

-Aaron's current research focus is the study of dark energy using images from the ongoing Dark Energy Survey (DES) and the future Large Synoptic Survey Telescope (LSST).
+Aaron's current research focus is the study of dark energy using images from the ongoing Dark Energy Survey (DES) and Rubin Observatory's Legacy Survey of Space and Time (LSST).
 He is interested in studying dark energy using both galaxy clusters and weak gravitational lensing.
 His research group connects instrumental work, in particular active optics and wavefront measurements at DES and a program of camera-wide testing at LSST, with cosmology measurements.
 For example, they are developing a new method to characterize the telescope+camera point spread function using optical data, to be part of the weak lensing data analysis at both DES and LSST.

 Emmanuel Schaan : Cosmic Microwave Background & Large-Scale Structure